neoelemento/the-purpose/_posts/2016-10-27-hesitation.md

 *Mini Terrace, Snow Valley Resorts*

 Shiva takes another sip of coffee letting the caffeine do its job.
-Cool morning breeze and the sound of birds worked out to be a well deserved change from the busy and polluted city.
+Cool morning breeze and the sound of birds worked out to be a well-deserved change from the busy and polluted city.
 As opposed to the website, the place exceeded their expectations and he felt glad Tony and Stella convinced them to do this.
 The mini terrace is usually packed during the evenings making it a great place to chill in the morning; without any interruptions other than the occasional waiters.

 “It does feel great to take some time off.”
 He began, prompting Sheetal to look up from her phone.
 “We should do this more often.”